SuperOfficeDocs/superoffice-docs/user-guide/en/settings/lists/sale-type.md

 ## Quote approval

-Here you can choose whether the quote must be approved if the total discount is above a certain threshold or the total earnings are below a certain threshold:
+Here you can choose if the quote must be approved if the total discount is above a certain threshold or the total earnings are below a certain threshold:

 * No approval required.
 No limits.
 The quote will not require approval.
 * **Total discount is over limit**.
 Enter a percentage value.